 - It can be having a different response to kids’ behaviors in school.
 Not everything that happens in school calls for a police response.

 - It can be having formal diversion programs, like restorative justice programs.
 The HCAO works with programs in the community that are based on accountability for behavior.
 This may start with intervention as a response, trying to address what is behind the behavior so it doesn’t happen again.
-We’ve seen nationally and locally that diversion can produce better results, sooner than the courts systems responses.
+We’ve seen nationally and locally that diversion can produce better results, and produce them sooner than the courts systems responses.

 - HCAO reinvested funds no longer needed to support the reduced jailed populations into community-based services for youth.
 This was a 93% increase to over $4,446,000 by 2017.